ralphje/destructify/docs/fields.rst

 Field idempotency
 =================
-To ensure consistency across all fields, the following holds true for all built-in fields and custom fields should attempt to adhere to these as well:
+To ensure consistency across all fields, we have chosen to define two idempotency rules that holds for all built-in fields.
+Custom fields should attempt to adhere to these as well:

+.. admonition:: The idempotency of a field

    When a value, that is written by a field, is read and written again by that same field, the byte representation must be the same.

    When a value, that is read by a field, is written and read again by that same field, the Python representation must be the same.

-We call these two truths the *idempotency of a field*.
-In the most common case, this means that a byte and Python representation must be directly linked to each other.
-For instance, ``b'foo' == b'foo'`` holds true for a :class:`ByteField`, and no other representation maps to the same byte sequence or Python representation.
-This is called *simple idempotency*, and asserts that hte two truths are always true.
+What does it mean?
+In the most simple case, the byte and Python representation are linked to each other.
+This means, for instance, that writing ``b'foo'`` to a :class:`BytesField`, will result in a ``b'foo'`` in the stream, and no other value has the same property.

 In some cases, this does not hold.
 This is the case when different inputs converge to the same representation.

-For instance, when we consider a :class:`VariableLengthIntegerField`, the byte representation of a value may be prepended with ``80`` bytes and they do not change the value of the field.
+For instance, considering a :class:`VariableLengthIntegerField`, the byte representation of a value may be prepended with ``0x80`` bytes and they do not change the value of the field.
 So, when some other writer writes these pointless bytes, Destructify has to ignore them.
 When writing a value, Destructify will then opt to write the least amount of bytes possible, meaning that the byte representation differs from the value that was read.
 However, Destructify can read this value again and it will be the same Python representation.